New to Childminding? – Start Here

 Once you have completed your induction training and submitted your registration application you should begin to prepare for your registration visit.
 Think about what your inspector might ask you or whether you have any questions for them.

-You may find it useful to work through the list provided in the Prepare for your Registration Visit section of the FREE Guide to Registering (links in Step 2 above).
+Again, you may find it useful to work through the registration visit / premises assessment section of the FREE Registration Guides (links in Step 2 above).

 Make a list of the following things:

 - Your business documents and paperwork and where each item is stored.

 - What equipment / resources you intend to purchase or source following registration that will enable you to meet children’s care needs and ensure their safety.

 - How you will use your childminding space, what toys and activities you can offer and what is available in the local community, e.g play or activity groups, parks, library, walks, etc.